 The minor in Science Policy provides a policy component for students majoring in engineering or science.
 This is especially important today given the role government plays in terms of both supporting and regulating business.
 Science policy minors must be majors in either an engineering field or in chemistry, biology, physics, or environmental studies.

 Required courses for Science Policy minor:

-To be determined under advisement
+- Experiential Capstone Project 2 or 4 Credits - To be determined under advisement

 Sociology